 Observer calibration training, in the KDE-approved technology platform, for all evaluators who observe teachers or other professionals, for the purpose of evaluation;

-Update training on professional growth and effectiveness statutes and administrative regulations; and
+Update training on personnel evaluation statutes and administrative regulations; and

-Training for evaluators on any changes to the Professional Growth and Effectiveness System and certified evaluation plan, policies, or procedures.
+Training for evaluators on any changes to the personnel evaluation system and certified evaluation plan, policies, or procedures.

 Year four (4) of the District’s evaluator training and testing cycle shall include refresher evaluator training and, if evaluating teachers or other professionals, recertification training and testing.